yasirulokesha/Traffic-Based_route_guidance_system/README.md

 - The dataset used is **City of Boroondara – Traffic Sensor Data (October 2006)**.
 - The prediction models rely solely on the provided historical data without external sources.
-- GUI developed using [Tkinter / PyQt] – supports real-time input and route display.
+- GUI developed using [Tkinter / Matplotlib / Networkx] – supports real-time input and route display.
 - Graph-based pathfinding uses NetworkX.

 ---